ucbds-infra/otter-grader/docs/otter_check/index.rst

     ottr::export("hw01.ipynb", force_save=TRUE)

-Force saving is not supported for Rmd files, and the argument is ignored if used when not running on Jupyter.
+Force saving is not supported for Rmd or Quarto files, and the argument is ignored if used when not running on Jupyter.